Community Outreach Program

 Llewellyn Hall Funding

 Llewellyn Hall Funding is part of the Community Outreach Program.
-The Program supports ACT arts organisations with the cost of hiring Llewellyn Hall.
-Follow this link for more information about the Llewellyn Hall Funding Program.
+The funding is for ACT music organisations to access Llewellyn Hall to enhance community engagement in music.
+Follow this link for more information about Llewellyn Hall funding

 The Canberra Symphony Orchestra receives funding under the Community Outreach Program to increase accessibility and engagement in music across the community including those experiencing disadvantage, and for the Orchestra to access Llewellyn Hall for its concerts.

 The Belconnen and Tuggeranong Arts Centres receive funding to support access and engagement in the arts across the community including those experiencing disadvantage, through the Community Arts and Cultural Development program.
 Follow this link for more information about the Community Arts and Cultural Development program

 For further information on the Community Outreach Program, please contact artsACT on (02) 6207 2384 or email artsACT@act.gov.au